azad-ali786/FullTime_JobOpenings/README.md

   - **Pagination (Optional)**: By default, the code retrieves a limited number of search results from Google.
 If you want to retrieve more results, you can modify the num_pages variable in the code to specify the number of pages of search results you want to fetch.
   - **Exit the Code**: You can exit the code execution by pressing Ctrl+C in the terminal or command prompt.

+  ***Note: You can change search for different role by changing the search_query = 'site:lever.co OR site:greenhouse.io "Job Role"'. e.g. search_query = 'site:lever.co OR site:greenhouse.io "Associate Software Engineer"' or search_query = 'site:lever.co OR site:greenhouse.io "SDE Intern"', etc. Feel free to experiment as per your needs and don't forget to have fun.🎮***

-  ***Please note that the code relies on Google search results, and the availability of job listings may vary depending on Google's search results and website changes.***
+  ***Please note that the code relies on Google search results, and the availability of job listings may vary depending on Google's search results and website changes.🍕***
 ## Resources

 If you're seeking guidance on how to prepare for technical interviews, you might find these resources helpful: